qwreey/rvx-builder/README.md

-# ReVanced Builder
+# ReVanced Extended Builder

-## NOTICE

-This repository has been archived in favour of [ReVanced Builder v4](https://github.com/reisxd/revanced-builder-next), a rewrite of the same builder from scratch using better technologies.
-At the time of writing, v4 is not yet available for the public, but it will be soon once the core features are finished.
-In the meantime, you can [download](https://github.com/reisxd/revanced-builder/releases/latest) the latest version of Builder v3, which, at the moment, works just fine.
-If ReVanced changes anything about the patching process in the upstream, or APKMirror modifies its API to disallow APK downloads, Builder may fail in ways nobody can really predict accurately.
-No support, hereafter, will be given for this version, however.

----

-This project will allow you to download the APK of any of the [officially supported](https://github.com/revanced/revanced-patches#-patches) apps and build ReVanced easily!
+This project will allow you to download the APK of [supported](https://github.com/inotia00/revanced-patches/tree/revanced-extended#-patches) apps and build ReVanced Extended easily!

 ## Required